 11. Irish Setter

-The Irish Setter is lovable and loyal with lots of energy.
-Even though they’re vivacious and full of life, that fortunately doesn’t translate to lots of barking and baying.
+The Irish Setter is lovable and loyal with lots of energy even though they’re vibrant and full of life that fortunately doesn’t translate to lots of barking and baying.

 While you won’t have to deal with much noise from this dog, you’ll have to give them a lot of exercise.
 Irish Setters are exceptional with kids and other pets and love being part of a family, so if you are looking for a great family dog, consider this breed!